helenclx/leilukin-site/src/articles/myarticles/accessible-footnotes.md

 }
 ```

 If you are a fellow Eleventy user, feel free to borrow my markdown-it-footnote configurations in your own.
 Make sure you install markdown-it-footnote first by keying in the installation command in the terminal:

 ```powershell
 npm install markdown-it-footnote --save
 ```

-## Bonus: Alternative to Footnotes
+## Bonus: Alternatives to Footnotes

 As you likely have realised, footnotes are really tricky to implement on web pages, so you may be wondering: is there any alternative to footnotes?